THE LINUX FOUNDATION PROJECTS

 FAQ

-What is the Margo Preview Release 1?
+What is a Margo Preview Release?

-PR1 focuses on defining and deploying interoperable applications to Margo-compliant devices using familiar approaches such as Helm and Docker Compose.
+The current set of Preview releases, preparing for GA1 focus on defining and deploying interoperable applications to Margo-compliant devices using familiar approaches such as Helm and Docker Compose.
 With PR1, industrial end users, application developers, device manufacturers, and workload fleet manager providers can now begin to:

 • Validate industrial use cases and monitor incremental progress toward a fully interoperable ecosystem